CrescentCraftorium/bs-preview/README.md

 * **Navbar View: Default**
  This button displays your currently applied navbar class.
 When clicked, it will cycle between _.navbar-default_ and _.navbar-inverse_

-#### The index.html file included is built from the Bootstrap 3 example template.
-However, by including the elements above into any template you will get the same functionallity.
-Everything is generated on the page, so you can use this with any templating library you like (_I use [PUG](https://pugjs.org)_)
+The index.html file included is built from the Bootstrap 3 example template.
+However, by including the elements above into any template you will get the same functionality.
+Everything is generated on the page, so you can use this with any template library you would like.
+I use this with [PUG](https://pugjs.org), but I've tested it with plain HTML 5 and Handlebars as well.